 The Government of Barbados was established in 1966 and the first Prime Minister was the Right Excellent Errol Barrow.
 Today, the Prime Minister is The Honourable Mia Mottley and her Governor-General is Dame Sandra Mason.
 A very progressive island to have embraced two powerful women in such key positions.

-For decades, Exceptional Villas has been delighted to introduce so many happy clients to the magical destination that is Barbados, providing them with the most luxurious Barbados Villas.
-At any time of year there are many things to do in Barbados.
+For decades, Exceptional Villas has been delighted to introduce so many happy clients to the magical destination that is Barbados, providing them with the most luxurious villas in Barbados.
+At any time of year, there are many things to do in Barbados.
 There are sublime beaches, glorious sunshine and a vibrant lifestyle to be enjoyed in this beautiful corner of the Caribbean.